-Anomalies in the ionosphere can be product of different natural phenomena (Afraimovich et al., 2013).
-For instance earth-quakes can produce positive or negative ionospheric anomalies (e.g., Zakharenkova et al., 2008; Yao et al., 2012; Guo et al., 2015; Li et al., 2015; Sotomayor-Beltran, 2019), although such variations are expected to be localized within the earthquake's preparation region (Dobrovolsky et al., 1979).
+Anomalies in the ionosphere can be the product of different natural phenomena (Afraimovich et al., 2013).
+For instance, earthquakes can produce positive or negative ionospheric anomalies (e.g., Zakharenkova et al., 2008; Yao et al., 2012; Guo et al., 2015; Li et al., 2015; Sotomayor-Beltran, 2019), although such variations are expected to be localized within the earthquake's preparation region (Dobrovolsky et al., 1979).
 On the other hand, major changes in the ionosphere are caused by geomagnetic storms (e.g., Buonsanto, 1999; Danilov, 2013).
-The response of the Earth's ionosphere to the geomagnetic storms are known as ionospheric storms.
-These ionospheric storms can disrupt technologies relying on transmission of radio frequencies (e.g., Buonsanto, 1999; Borries et al., 2015), and thus they can have an impact in the modern society in general.
+The responses of the Earth's ionosphere to the geomagnetic storms are known as ionospheric storms.
+These ionospheric storms can disrupt technologies relying on transmission of radio frequencies (e.g., Buonsanto, 1999; Borries et al., 2015), and thus they can have an impact on modern society in general.

-In order to understand better ionospheric variability in time and space produced by geomagentic storms, Global Navigation Satellite System (GNSS) receivers, due to its global coverage, are used as one of the tools for ionospheric studies.
+In order to better understand ionospheric variability in time and space produced by geomagnetic storms, Global Navigation Satellite System (GNSS) receivers, due to its global coverage, are used as one of the tools for ionospheric studies.
 According to several studies (e.g., Huang et al., 2005; Mannucci et al., 2005; Astafyeva, 2009), one common response to a geomagnetic storm due to the excursion of the southward interplanetary magnetic field is the significant increment in the equatorial and midlatitude total electron content (TEC), which manifests as an enhancement of the equatorial ionization anomaly (EIA; Appleton, 1946; McDonald et al., 2011).
-Such increase of TEC in the EIA is possible to visualize in global ionospheric maps (GIMs).
-Besides changes in the EIA, it was recently observed by Edemskiy et al. (2018) and Sotomayor-Beltran (2018) that localized TEC enhancements (LTEs) can also emerge as a response to geomagnetic storms.
+Such increase in TEC in the EIA is possible to visualize in global ionospheric maps (GIMs).
+Besides changes in the EIA, it was recently observed by Edemskiy et al. (2018) and Sotomayor-Beltran (2018) that localized